Timothy C. Hain, MD

 Here, the potential for abuse is gigantic as these practices have no mechanism to sort out the numerous causes of dizziness, and deceptive advertising is permitted.

 A chiropractic practice in Chicago recently installed a "Gyrostim" device (see below).
 This is a carnival ride type gadget, advocated by Dr. Carrick (a chiropractor), for nearly any type of dizziness.
 This device is also advocated for treatment of MdDs, and a physical therapy practice in Asheville NC, installed a device as well.
+A discussion of the Gyrostim, suggesting that it is "quackery", can be found here.
+The same machine is advocated (by chiropractors) for concussion as well as many other unrelated conditions.

 What we do have though are papers on "pitch while rotating", which is the core part of this device.
 Pitch while rotating is a very powerful source of motion sickness (Raphan et al, 1983; Raphan et al,1999).